-- Traveling Science Fair - Mobile exhibits are designed for student learning and highlight ORNL’s five science directorates and the operational support functions that keep the Lab running
+- Traveling Science Fair - Mobile exhibits are designed for student learning and highlight ORNL’s science directorates and the operational support functions that keep the Laboratory running.

-- Educational Support - Programs are offered for education levels K through 12, and laboratory tours are offered to middle school, high school and college students.
+- Educational Support - Programs are offered for education levels K through 12, and laboratory tours are offered to middle school, high school and college student

 What we support

-ORNL supports organizations that connect to our employees and to the business community.
-The following criteria guide our giving:
+ORNL provides financial support to organizations that connect to our employees and the business community.
+The following criteria guide our giving commitments:

-- Organizations in Oak Ridge and in the surrounding counties receive priority particularly requests leveraged with other community efforts or funds
+- Organizations in Oak Ridge and surrounding counties receive priority, particularly requests leveraged with other community efforts or funds.

-- We look for investments that are larger in size and fewer in number, to organizations that provide tangible, lasting benefits to the region
+- Investments that are larger in size and fewer in number, to organizations that provide tangible, lasting benefits to the region.

-- We support organizations that align with our core competencies, which include but are not limited to the computing, environmental, energy, nuclear, physical and neutron sciences and engineering
+- Nonprofits and educational facilities that align with our core competencies, which include but are not limited to the computing, environmental, energy, nuclear, physical and neutron sciences and engineering.

 What we don’t support